Youths set the pace.

 Fear job insecurity grips Supreme Council administrative staff

 The ongoing peace move is being embraced by administrative staff of Supreme Council with mix feeling.

-It was gathered that though these people are happy about the developments but they are still being griped with fear of loosing their job when the conflict is settled.
+It was gathered that though these people were happy about the developments but they are still being griped with fear of loosing their job when the conflict was settled.

 When visited the Supreme Council secretariat, the ongoing peace move was the chorus in the mouth of most of them.